ysl2/nvim/README.md

 - A C compiler `clang` or `gcc` (choose one between them): Essential, for nvim-treesitter support.
 - `ripgrep`: Essential, for fuzzy search and replace.
 - `nerd-font`: Optional, but recommended.
-- `lazygit`: Optional, for git support.
 - `npm` & `yarn`: Optional, for some lsp support, markdown preview, and [`coc`](https://github.com/neoclide/coc.nvim) language server backend support.
-- `wakatime-cli`: Optional, for time tracking.

 ### Install & update